cloudify-examples/example-use-cases/azure_case/bigip/README.md

 ### Installation

-Resources created in Prerequisites subsection are fetched using existing_networks.yaml blueprint and VNFM-F5-Prov-Azure-vm.yaml is using it.
+Resources created in Prerequisites subsection are fetched in existing_networks.yaml blueprint file using capabilities and VNFM-F5-Prov-Azure-vm.yaml is using it.

 To provision BIG-IP execute: